Reviewed 23rd December 2021

 If you are a Scottish resident in financial difficulty, you may have entered into a Trust Deed in order to restructure debt repayments to creditors.
 A Trust Deed is a fixed voluntary agreement made between the debtor and creditor, with the help of a trustee.
 Debt is broken down into smaller, affordable instalments, typically lasting up to four years.
 A Trust Deed can be used for debts in excess of £5,000, but if the scale of the debts is significantly larger, you may have to consider a Debt Arrangement Scheme.
+By taking out a trust deed with Scotland Debt Solutions, all phone calls and letters from those you owe money to will stop and instead all communication will be go through us.

 Prior to the Mond ruling, the manner in which PPI compensation was distributed amongst parties differed.
 If an individual discharged from a Trust Deed received payment from a successful PPI claim after the final distribution had been made, the funds would be allocated to the creditor.
 This would occur even if the Trust Deed had been discharged.